Biography of Shaykh Mahmood Ahmad Mirpuri and MJAH UK

 Shaykh Mahmood Ahmed Mirpuri congratulating Muslims in Bradford for their common work in schools

-Shaykh Mahmood Ahmad Mirpuri, former leader of Ahl e Hadith in UK wrote in his "Talkh Shirin", congratulating Ahl e Hadith from Bradford in April 1984 to request Halal food in schools and unite all schools of thoughts for this project.
+Shaykh Mahmood Ahmad Mirpuri congratulated Ahl e Hadith from Bradford in April 1984 to request Halal food in schools and unite all schools of thoughts for this project.
 Shaykh Mahmood Ahmad Mirpuri wrote:

-"But there is no place of doubt that the Muslims of Bradford, despite their partisan, Jama'ati and Fiqhi Ikhtilaf, their manifestation of bemithal Ittihad and Ittifaq (unity and agreement) for a common cause, this would be proven extremely beneficial for our new and old generations, and this will be a way to open the door of Ittihad between the Muslims in other cities.
+“But there is no place of doubt that the Muslims of Bradford, despite their partisan, Jama’ati and jurisprudential differences, their manifestation of unparalleled Ittihad and Ittifaq (unity and agreement) for a common cause, this would be proven extremely beneficial for our new and old generations, and this will be a way to open the door of Ittihad between the Muslims in other cities.

-Now there is a need for the matter that like Muslims of Bradford, Muttahidah committees or organizations are established who would make efforts to solve the issues of local Muslims, and after this, efforts are made for unity on national level, so we can make a decisive movement (Tahreek) to solve our issues.
-But for this making an atmosphere of Ittihad and Ishtirak on a local stage is extremely important."
+Now there is a need for the matter that similarly to Muslims of Bradford, Muttahidah committees or organizations are established which would make efforts to solve the issues of local Muslims, and after this, efforts are made for unity on national level, so we can make a decisive movement (Tahreek) to solve our issues.
+But for this making an atmosphere of Ittihad and Ishtirak on a local stage is extremely important.”
 (Talkh wa Shirin p 84-85)

 Shaykh Mahmood Ahmed Mirpuri on cooperation on Birr wa Taqwa:

-Answer: The people who do Tahreef in the religion and openly do Nazr o Niyaz, they have committed Shirk and Shirk is the greatest of sins which is not forgivable without Tawbah.
-Such people should absolutely not be helped in in such matters by which Shirk and Bida is propagated and there is a risk to harm the fundamentals of the religion.
+Answer: The people who do Tahreef (alteration) in the religion and openly do Nazr o Niyaz, they have committed Shirk and Shirk is the greatest of sins which is not forgivable without repentance.
+Such people should absolutely not be helped in such matters by which Shirk and Bida is propagated and there is a risk to harm the fundamentals of the religion.

 YES IF THEY DO SUCH WORK WHICH BENEFIT ALL THE MUSLIMS AND IT BENEFITS THE RELIGION, THEN WHOEVER DOES SUCH WORKS, THERE IS NO PROBLEM IN HELPING HIM.
 THE PRINCIPLE IN THE QURAN IS CLEAR THAT: “HELP EACH OTHER IN BIIR AND TAQWA AND DO NOT HELP UPON SIN AND TRANSGRESSION”